OBress/Reddit-Video-Creator/README.md

 2. There is a lot of unnecessary code throughout the program I know but since this is a personal project I just haven't gotten around to cleaning it up / might use in the future.
 3. Feel free to ask any questions regarding the program and how it works.

+### Take aways:

+1. **Improvement at compartmentalizing my code to keep everything organized and build off of each new file/function.**

+2. **Thorough experience in serveral API's such as gpt, aws polly, and praw.**

+3. **Learned FFMPEG and how to utilize its speed to reduce the slowness of python.**

+4.  **Experienced in using forced aligners like Aeneas and Montreal Forced Aligner for aligning audio back to the story.**

+5.  **Improved expierence with image editing libraries in python like PIL.**

 ### **IMPORTANT**

 I have purposefully deleted/edited certain parts of the program, such as GPT prompts, to reduce the likelihood of people just downloading and running the program to make videos.
 All the core content/logic remains intact.
 This is to prevent widespread misuse of the program.